 Free admission for two adults.
 Children under 12 free.
 Committed to innovation, the Solomon R. Guggenheim Museum collects, preserves, and interprets modern and contemporary art, and explores ideas across cultures through dynamic curatorial and educational initiatives and collaborations.
 With its constellation of architecturally and culturally distinct museums, exhibitions, publications, and digital platforms, the foundation engages both local and global audiences.

 Free admission for up to 6 people.
 Children under 3 free.
 New York City’s Intrepid Sea, Air & Space Museum Complex is an educational and cultural non-profit institution centered on the aircraft carrier Intrepid.
 The mission of the Museum is to promote the awareness and understanding of history, science and service through its collections, exhibitions and programming in order to honor our heroes, educate the public and inspire our youth.
 Join us for a dynamic, interactive and educational journey for all ages.[/yjsgacgroup]

 Each pass admits 4 people (there must be at least one adult and at least one child) for free.
 LICM is a hands-on museum for kids and their grown-ups.
 You’ll find places to play, learn and have fun.
 Long Island Children’s Museum invites visitors of all ages, backgrounds, and abilities to explore freely, discover their passions, and appreciate the communities and world we share.
 As an institution that has a significant and profound influence on young minds and their caregivers.[/yjsgacgroup]

 In the event of loss or mutilation of a museum pass, the borrower will be charged the full price for replacement of the pass.
 Patrons should contact the museum directly for information on hours of operation, parking and/or directions.
-Phone numbers and web site links are included on the brochure.
+Phone numbers and website links are included in the brochure.